phoenix3008/buglessPanel/README.md

 ```javascript
 position
 ```
 Required property which sets the panel position: left, top, right or bottom.
-Can have one of follow values:
+Can have one of following values:
 `Panel.POSITION_LEFT`, `Panel.POSITION_RIGHT`, `Panel.POSITION_TOP`, `Panel.POSITION_BOTTOM`.

 ```javascript